buzzsprout/podcast-agent/README.md

 ## Identification

-In order to identify a Podcast Agent, we will be just the **user-agent**.
-I intend to add the referring URL in the future to better improve the detection.
+In order to identify a Podcast Agent, we will be using the **user-agent** and/or **referrer**.
+The code will attempt to match the podcast agent by comparing the user-agent before attempting to match the referrer.
 This information will be compared to a database of Podcast Agents and will result in one and only one match.

 **Name**:  Name of the Podcast Agent that matches the database